HarperDB/documentation/docs/developers/real-time.md

 #### Capabilities

 HarperDB's MQTT capabilities includes support for MQTT versions v3.1 and v5 with standard publish and subscription capabilities with multi-level topics, QoS 0 and 1 levels, and durable (non-clean) sessions.
 MQTT supports QoS 2 interaction, but doesn't guarantee exactly once delivery (although any guarantees of exactly once over unstable networks is a fictional aspiration).
-MQTT doesn't currently support last will and testament, nor single-level wildcards (only multi-level wildcards).
+MQTT doesn't currently support last will, nor single-level wildcards (only multi-level wildcards).

 ### Topics